 Regrettably, there is no clear answer.
 Landlords do have a responsibility to keep their tenants safe at all times.
-They must take standard measures such as keeping lights and locks in good condition.
-However, Georgian landlords are not always necessarily responsible for guaranteeing their tenants safety from crimes committed by third parties.
+They must take standard measures such as keeping lights and door locks in good condition.
+However, Georgian landlords are not always necessarily responsible for guaranteeing their tenants’ safety from crimes committed by third parties.

-This means that, if another person not related to the apartment complex or rental home shoots a tenant, it does not automatically make the landlord responsible.
+This means that, if another person not related to the apartment complex or rental home shoots and wounds a tenant, it does not automatically make the landlord responsible.
 This is particularly true if the landlord has fulfilled their standard duty of care, such as by providing proper lighting and locks.

 However, there is one exception to this.
 When the landlord is aware that there are certain dangers around the building, they can be held liable for not maintaining a safe property.
-Perhaps there have been crimes committed on the property before or the complex is in a bad neighborhood and the landlord should have known there was a good chance of criminal activity occurring on or around the property.
+Perhaps there have been crimes committed on the property before, or the complex is in a bad neighborhood and the landlord should have known there was a good chance of criminal activity occurring on or around the property.

-Truthfully, no one can say whether a tenant has a valid basis for a lawsuit against a landlord after they have been shot without analyzing the specific facts of a case.
+Truthfully, no one can say whether a tenant has a valid basis for a personal injury lawsuit against a landlord after they have been shot, without analyzing the specific facts of a case.
 It will largely depend on the circumstances surrounding the shooting, whether the landlord or property management company had taken standard security measures, and whether they had knowledge that a crime could potentially happen on the property.